wleddy/billsWeb/Readme.md

 	empty.

 ### Adding Extra Header Elements
+If you create files named `<directory name>.css` for styles or `<directory name>.js` for javascript, and include them in the same directory as the index file a reference will be included in the header for the page.
+(This will not work for the index at document root)

-You can add extra header elements such as css and javascript by setting the values of the `$extraCSS`, `$extraJS` & `$extraHeaders` variables in the `index.php` file of a page directory to the HTML you would like inserted into the header of the page.
+You can also add extra header elements such as css and javascript by setting the values of the `$extraCSS`, `$extraJS` & `$extraHeaders` variables in the `index.php` file of a page directory to the HTML you would like inserted into the header of the page.